All the Online Resources to Successfully Transition to Industry As a PhD.

 Papa PhD Podcast by David Mendes, PhD: Interviews with researchers who successfully transitioned to industry and career experts.

-PhD Careers Podcast by Caroline Ritchie, PhD: Interviews with researchers who successfully transitioned to industry.
+PhD Careers Podcast by Caroline Ritchie, PhD: Interviews with researchers who successfully transitioned to industry to build their career paths.

 “What are you going to do with that?”
-Podcast by Danni Reches, PhD: Interviews with researchers who successfully transitioned to industry.
+Podcast by Danni Reches, PhD: Interviews with researchers who successfully transitioned to industry and built their career paths.

 PhD Career Stories Podcast: Silhouettes of researchers who successfully transitioned to industry: interviews and recordings of personal stories.

-PhDs at Work Podcast by Michelle Erickson, PhD: Interviews with researchers who successfully transitioned to industry.
+PhDs at Work Podcast by Michelle Erickson, PhD: Interviews with researchers who successfully transitioned to industry to build their career paths.

 Hopkins Biotech Podcast hosted by Roshan Chikarmane and Jenna Glatzer: Exploring non-academic career options for life scientists by interviewing researchers working in pharmaceuticals, biotechnology, consulting, venture capital, and other areas.

 Once a Scientist Podcast by Nick Edwards: A resource for young scientists to learn about different careers.
-The series consists of informal conversations where scientists can relax and speak about why they love their jobs and how they got to the point where they are now.
+The series consists of informal conversations where scientists can relax and speak about why they love their jobs and how they got to the point where they are now on their career paths.

-Self-Compassionate Professor Podcast by Danielle De La Mare: Podcast helping academics and former academics in finding wellness, meaning, purpose, and freedom in their careers and lives.
+Self-Compassionate Professor Podcast by Danielle De La Mare: Podcast helps academics and former academics in finding wellness, meaning purpose, and freedom in their careers and lives.
 The podcast features those who have navigated their careers with creativity and self-compassion.

 The Scientistt Podcast by Jamie Slevin, PhD: A podcast to explore the realities of research life in the most honest and informative way.